flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 ![PS3's user interface showing the game entry after inserting a PS2 disc.<br>(Don't worry about the other icons for now, as some are not even official).](xmb/ps2.jpg)

 All in all, thanks to this setup, the PS3 runs PS2 games at an impressive compatibility rate.
-On top of all, you can take advantage of new features that come with the new console (wireless control, HDMI interface and virtual memory cards).
+On top of all that, you can take advantage of new features that come with the new console (wireless control, HDMI interface and virtual memory cards).

-As if wasn't enough, PS1 games can run as well, this time without needing to embed the old SoC or GPU (it relies on pure software emulation).
+As if that wasn't enough, PS1 games can run as well, this time without needing to embed the old SoC or GPU (it relies on pure software emulation).

 #### The strange end of terms